Veer: Use

 When an offensive system is devised for a team, the coach must take into account his players, so the veer can be applied to several situations.
 It can be used for undersized players so that double teams and angles can be used to block defenders.
-It can be used to isolate defenders and create predictable responses to the offenses actions.
-If a team is very disciplined it can take advantage of an undisciplined defense that can not execute their responsibilities precisely on each snap of the game.
+It can be used to isolate defenders and create predictable responses to the offense's actions.
+If a team is very disciplined it can take advantage of an undisciplined defense that cannot execute their responsibilities precisely on each snap of the game.

-The veer requires precision, execution, and smarts.
+The veer requires precision, execution and smarts.
 The ability of the QB to identify weakness in defensive alignment is paramount, as the veer can take quick advantage of a defensive misalignment.
-The veer also can be used with great effect when the offensive line is a strength of the team.
-Over time, the ability to pass out of the Veer has also been utilized depending on the quarterback's ability to "bounce" into a moving pocket to make short range passes.
+The veer can also be used with great effect when the offensive line is a strength of the team.
+Over time, the ability to pass out of the Veer has also been utilized depending on the quarterback's ability to "bounce" into a moving pocket to make short-range passes.
 The most effective methods of passing out of the Veer also places emphasis on the interior linemen's ability to "sell" the defense on a run block scheme.
-Short yardage or goal line offensive situations are ideal for a Veer option pass play.
+Short yardage or goal-line offensive situations are ideal for a Veer option pass play.
 The receivers that are the best options for a pass play out of the Veer are the first running back through the line who runs a "go" route isolating the frozen safety; the slot receiver who can release quickly from a block to run a skinny "go" route behind the cornerback or a tight end that can release out of his interior block and find an open seam underneath the lone safety.
-A third component to the Veer that comes with some passing success is the ability to run trick or gadget plays to take advantage of overly anxious defensive backs and over pursuing linebackers.
-Once the ability to pass out of the Veer has proven successful, the countering of the Veer becomes more conventional and the safeties and cornerbacks must respect the pass first before attacking the line of scrimmage.
+A third component of the Veer that comes with some passing success is the ability to run trick-or-gadget plays to take advantage of overly anxious defensive backs and over-pursuing linebackers.
+Once the ability to pass out of the Veer has proven successful, the countering of the Veer becomes more conventional and the defensive backs must respect the pass first before attacking the line of scrimmage.

-The veer offense was adopted by Jack Lengyel, the new head coach of the Marshall University Thundering Herd prior to the start of the 1971 season after the 1970 team was killed in a plane crash.
+The veer offense was adopted by Jack Lengyel, the new head coach of the Marshall University Thundering Herd before the start of the 1971 season after the 1970 team was killed in a plane crash.
 Lengyel believed that the veer option offense would be a better offense than the Power I offense he had used at the College of Wooster.
 Bobby Bowden, then the head coach of West Virginia, offered to tutor Lengyel and his coaches on the intricacies and nuances of the veer option offense.
 Lengyel installed Reggie Oliver at quarterback.
 The Young Thundering Herd of Marshall would win two games in 1971: a last-second win against Xavier in their first home game after the crash and the homecoming game against ranked Bowling Green.